Hotel Manhattan, Frankfurt

 Frankfurt am Main

-Frankfurt is known as the financial hub of Germany and is home to many global business head quarters situated jn impressive skyscrapers.
-However, Frankfurt has much more to offer than just business people in suits; Romerberg is a traditional area of the city boasting half timbered traditional German architecture and the Main Tower is a must do when visiting this beautiful city.
+Frankfurt is known as the financial hub of Germany and is home to many global business head quarters situated in impressive skyscrapers.
+However, there are so many things to do in Frankfurt other than just business people in suits; Romerberg is a traditional area of the city boasting half timbered traditional German architecture and the Main Tower is a must do when visiting this beautiful city.

-In this post, I will guide you through my 24 Hour itinerary from London Stanstead, to Frankfurt.
+In this post, I will guide you through the best way to spend 24 Hours in Frankfurt from London Stanstead.
 For more destinations in my 24 Hours In series click here.

 Hotel Manhattan, Frankfurt